Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Quiet resting areas away from high-energy traffic

-9) Weight + muscle: the “quiet superpower”
+9) Weight and muscle: the quiet support system

 Two cats can have similar joint changes on paper, but the cat with better body condition and muscle support often moves more comfortably.
 That is why steady weight management and gentle movement matter more than they first seem.